josefadamcik/josefadamcik.cz/_includes/resumecontent.md

 ### Profile {#profile}

   I perceive myself as a self-reliant problem solver, a humble craftsman and a permanent learner.
 I value gradual improvement over big restarts/rewrites.
-I believe that clean code, automated testing, code reviews, CI/CD and other good practices are crucial parts of high-quality software development, but the most important thing is to deliver value. <span class="supressed">And also I am a bit shy guy, so please, try not to scare me.
+I believe that clean code, automated testing, code reviews, CI/CD and other good practices are crucial parts of high-quality software development, but the most important thing is to deliver value.

 ------